Lithium UPS · Architecture & Deployment Guide

 What is a lithium UPS?

-A lithium UPS is an uninterruptible power supply that uses lithium battery technology instead of conventional VRLA lead-acid batteries.
-The UPS architecture — standby, line-interactive, or online double-conversion — works the same way regardless of battery chemistry.
-What changes is how the battery performs over time, across temperature ranges, and across maintenance cycles.
+A lithium UPS is an uninterruptible power supply that uses lithium battery technology instead of conventional VRLA lead-acid.
+The electrical architecture — standby, line-interactive, or online double-conversion — works the same regardless of chemistry.
+What changes is how the battery performs over time, across temperature, and across maintenance cycles.

-Xtreme Power lithium UPS systems all use LiFePO₄ (lithium iron phosphate) chemistry.
-This is the chemistry specified for stationary power applications because of its thermal stability, long cycle life, and predictable degradation profile — not NMC, which prioritizes energy density over safety and longevity.
+Xtreme Power lithium UPS systems all use LiFePO₄ (lithium iron phosphate) chemistry — the chemistry specified for stationary power for its thermal stability, long cycle life, and predictable degradation, rather than NMC, which prioritizes energy density over safety and longevity.

-The core practical difference: LiFePO₄ batteries in a well-matched deployment can last 10–15 years without replacement.
-VRLA lead-acid batteries in the same deployment typically require replacement every 3–5 years.
-For a single site, that’s a cost and maintenance consideration.
-For 50 distributed sites, it’s a significant operational program.
+The core practical difference: LiFePO₄ batteries in a well-matched deployment can last 10–15 years without replacement, where VRLA typically needs replacement every 3–5 years.
+For one site that’s a cost consideration; across 50 distributed sites it’s a significant operational program.

-Lithium UPS is not the right choice for every deployment.
-Lead-acid UPS systems remain appropriate for single-site, climate-controlled environments where upfront cost is the dominant constraint.
-Xtreme Power makes both.
-For a direct comparison of both chemistries across lifecycle, temperature, and cost, see the Lithium UPS vs Lead-Acid UPS guide →
+Note: lithium isn’t right for every deployment.
+Lead-acid remains appropriate for single-site, climate-controlled environments where upfront cost dominates — Xtreme Power makes both.
+For a direct comparison across lifecycle, temperature, and cost, see the Lithium UPS vs Lead-Acid UPS guide →

 Battery chemistry